-Amidst Sector Challenges, Oando Posts N1.7bn Profit - Leadership Newspapers - Nigeria Today
+Nigeria: Amidst Sector Challenges, Oando Posts N1.7 Billion Profit - AllAfrica.com - Nigeria Today

 |

-Amidst Sector Challenges, Oando Posts N1.7bn Profit
+Nigeria: Amidst Sector Challenges, Oando Posts N1.7 Billion Profit

 Despite the challenges affecting the Oil and Gas industry, Oando Nigeria Plc recorded a profit- after- tax of N1.71 billion in its first quarter ended March 31, 2017.
 The company in a release said, whilst most oil and gas companies specifically …